Rock containing minerals in sufficient concentration, quantity, and value to be mined at a profit.

 Is there a single reference that describes mines and mineral resources in New Mexico?

-No, but the mining archive developed and maintained by Maureen Wilks, our geological librarian, contains a plethora of mining-related data.
+No, but the mining archive developed by Maureen Wilks, and maintained by Amy Trivitt-Kracke, our geological librarian, contains a plethora of mining-related data.
 The archive, which is housed in the Workman Addition on the campus of New Mexico Tech, is organized by mining district, mine, or prospect name; township-range-section location; and county.
 Certain large mining districts, such as the Magdalena mining district in Socorro County, are filed in a special collection that consists of geologic reports, maps, photographs, production data, and historical information associated with each district.
 Other resources in the archive include:

 A complete microfilm collection of the mining journal, Mining and Scientific Press, and paper copies of the magazine Mogollon Mines.